hyndex/Autopilot/docs/en/ros2/px4_ros2_control_interface.md

    You can optionally pass a deceleration setpoint to `computeAccelerationSetpointDuringTransition()` to be used during back-transitions.

 To check the current state of the vehicle, use the `getCurrentState()` method on your `px4_ros2::VTOL` object.

+See [this external flight mode implementation](https://github.com/Auterion/px4-ros2-interface-lib/tree/main/examples/cpp/modes/vtol) for a practical example on how to use this API.

 ### Controlling an Independent Actuator/Servo